 Getting treatment as soon as possible connects your accident to your medical bills.
 On the other hand, waiting too long to get treated can cause an insurance company to deny your claim or a court to throw out your case.

-Professionals who regularly practice law in Florida know how to handle a personal injury claim for an accident that happened while a client was in Florida.
+Professionals who regularly practice law in St. Augustine know how to handle a personal injury claim for an accident that happened while a client was in St. Augustine.
 Our law firm has extensive experience in personal injury accidents and can advise you about your next steps.

 When you hire us, we can investigate your claim, calculate your damages, and negotiate with the other party for compensation on your behalf.